 It was a warm Sunday in August 1988 when a group of tourists visiting Berlin caught something unexpected across the Spree River.
 There were people escaping East Germany, and everything can be seen in the video below.

 It was August 21, 1988, and four people decided to risk their lives crossing the Spree River in an attempt of escaping East Germany in hope for freedom in West Berlin.
 Three men and a woman risked their lives and watching it today make everything look like a distant event in the past, but that was Berlin at the time.

-The Berlin Wall split Berlin between 1961 and 1989 and more than 5.000 people escaped East Berlin.
-Some of the swam, some of them dug tunnels, others rammed the wall and managed to go to the other side.
+The Berlin Wall split Berlin between 1961 and 1989, and more than 5.000 people escaped East Berlin.
+Some of them swam, some of them dug tunnels, others rammed the wall and managed to go to the other side.
 For us, everything sounds so foreign and far away that, sometimes, a video like this one can bring us back in time and see how the German capital used to be just a few years ago.
 This was filmed less than 30 years ago, but everything is already different.

 The footage you see here of these people escaping East Berlin was shot by foreign tourists and, later, used in a TV report in September 1988.
 The show was called Nichts wie raus: Flucht unter Lebensgefahr, which could be translated as Got to get out: life treating escapes and can be seen fully on the link at the end of this article.

 If you like what you read here, you should join our Discord channel; there, you will find a place for open discussions about all the themes we talk about here, and it is a free space for you to share your questions, comments and suggestions.

 If you are not a fan of the platform, you also can join us on our Facebook group or our Twitter and Instagram.
 We usually post all the lovely images we see and do there, together with curating the best links of all World Wide Web.
 No joke!